COMMERCIAL LIABILITY INSURANCE

 There are three types of liability insurance a short-term rental owner can purchase; personal liability, premise liability, or commercial liability.
 Personal liability is found in a homeowners insurance policy, premise liability is found in a landlord insurance policy, and commercial liability is found in a business insurance policy.

 A business insurance policy carries commercial general liability and it extends off the premise.
 It’s the most comprehensive liability coverage a business can purchase.
 With so much foot traffic at short-term rentals, it’s just a matter of time until someone is injured at the property.
-When this happens, there is a good likelihood the property owner and manager if applicable, will be sued for the bodily injury costs.
+When this happens, there is a good likelihood that the property owner and manager if applicable, will be sued for the bodily injury costs.
 If your insurance company deems short-term renting and collecting money on a regular basis from your home a business transaction, then virtually any injury claim could be denied.
 Put your liability insurance to the test, and we promise that you will find that commercial liability insurance is what you need.

 Commercial Home Insurance